About Pain Foundations

 - Online, compact and self-paced: Learn at your own pace and from the comfort of your home or office with minimal time away from your practice, family, and life.

-- Accredited: This Self-Learning program has been certified by the College of Family Physicians of Canada (CFPC) for up to 15 Mainpro+ credits.
+- For members of the College of Family Physicians of Canada (CFPC): This self-learning program has been certified by CFPC for up to 15 Mainpro+ credits.

 - Person in pain: A lived experience perspective

 - Environmental and cultural factors affecting the person